By: Author John Cunningham. Published: 2020/03/11 at 7:18 am

-A chainsaw is super efficient kit.
-Even after twenty years working with them, they still amaze me how they tackle a big job and make it look so easy.
+A chainsaw is a super-efficient kit.
+Even after twenty years of working with them, they still amaze me with how they tackle a big job and make it look so easy.

-So can you run a chainsaw without bar oil?
-No, running a chainsaw without bar oil will cause all kinds of problems, and some serious safety issues, such as:
+So, can you run a chainsaw without bar oil?
+Running a chainsaw without bar oil will cause mechanical problems and some serious safety issues, such as:

 - Dulls the chain